anurudhp/CPHaskell/docs/cp_blog_3.md

     groupLengths = map length groups
 ```

-But notice that we can just chain the functions and reduce this code.
+But notice that we can chain the functions and reduce this code.

 ``` haskell
 solveA :: String -> Int
 solveA = maximum . map length . group
 ```

-And finally just a simple main function.
-Take the first line as a string
+And finally the main function - take the first line as a string and pass
-and pass it to solve.
+it to solve.

 ``` haskell
 mainA :: IO ()